 A similar field, tech support, is an ideal choice for those who are tech-savvy and have the know-how to help customers navigate their way through today’s complex devices, gadgets, and software.

-Much like the customer support field, jobs in the marketing field are pretty abundant throughout the U.S. If you love the big city life, you might even land a marketing position at the corporate offices of a major company and grab a convenient apartment in Minneapolis or Chicago.
+Much like the customer support field, jobs in the marketing field, according to Meiggs, an online marketing firm, are “pretty abundant throughout the U.S. and provide awesome opportunities for skilled creatives and analytical minds.”
+If you love the big city life, you might even land a marketing position at the corporate offices of a major company and grab a convenient apartment in Minneapolis or Chicago.
 But there are plenty of entry-level and mid-level opportunities for marketing professionals at companies of all sizes, too, so you’ll rarely find yourself short on opportunity no matter where your travels take you.

 Bartending and Serving